 Before connecting the E8 emulator to the user system, a connector must be installed in the user system so a user system interface cable can be connected.
-When designing the user system, refer to Figure 4.1 "E8 Connecting Connector Pin Assignments" and Figures 5.1 and 5.2 "Example of an E8 Connection".
+When designing the user system, refer to Figure 4.1 "E8 Connecting Connector Pin Assignments", and Figures 5.1 to 5.4 "Example of an E8 Connection".